 - You should not use this medicine if you are allergic to olopatadine.

-- It is important that the doctor is informed if the patient has an eye infection.
+- The doctor must be informed if the patient has an eye infection.

-- The physician should be informed if the patient is pregnant or plans to become pregnant.
+- The physician should be notified if the patient is pregnant or plans to become pregnant.

 - This medicine can be harmful to an unborn baby.